Richard Sanderson: Career

-In 1990 he released his last pop music album, Anytime at All.
-The song "When the Night Comes" became number one in Asia, and "So Many Ways" reached the Top Ten in RFA.
+In 1990, he released his last pop music album, Anytime at All.
+The song "When the Night Comes" became number one in Asia, and "So Many Ways" reached the top ten in RFA.

 Sanderson composed for Barbara Hendricks, and produced a few albums of Jewish music.
 The beauty of these Shabbat songs inspired him to record some of them in English with modern orchestrations.
-His album Legend: Visiting The Testament was released in 1999.
+His album Legend: Visiting the Testament was released in 1999.

-In 2009 he made the album Re-creátion where he sang his favourite songs.
-In 2011 he released Sings the Classics (Re-creátion under Sound and Vision label).
+In 2009, he made the album Re-creátion where he sang his favourite songs.
+In 2011, he released Sings the Classics (Re-creátion under the Sound and Vision label).

-Sanderson has two compilation albums: The Best of Richard Sanderson, released in 1984 as a two CD album, and Greatest Hits: The Very Best of Richard Sanderson, another two CD album where the first CD has digital remasterizations of his hits and the second CD has covers of his favourite songs.
+Sanderson has two compilation albums: The Best of Richard Sanderson, released in 1984 as a two-CD album, and Greatest Hits: The Very Best of Richard Sanderson, another two-CD album where the first CD has digital remasterizations of his hits and the second CD has covers of his favourite songs.